General advice on funding your architectural studies

 - Budgeting and debt management

-The RIBA has also conducted a biennial survey on student finances which you may find useful
+- The RIBA has also conducted a biennial survey on student finances.

 Additional costs associated with studying architecture